Why MacBook Fan is So Loud in 2023 – 4 Reasons [Easy Quick Fix]

 This site contains affiliate links.
 As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

-White noise doesn’t usually bother us… until it comes to the whirring of MacBook fans while you’re trying to work.
-It seems the MacBook fan can be very loud after a macOS update, when you play games, all of a sudden, or for no reason.
+White noise isn’t usually a bother until the MacBook fans start whirring while you’re trying to work.
+The MacBook fan can be very loud after a macOS update, when you play games, all of a sudden, or for no reason.
+Now, how do you determine what’s kicking your fans into action?
+In this guide, I’ll help you identify the reasons behind mac fan noise and what you can do to get it back to normal.

 Possible Cause 1: Poor Venting/Circulation